nodezeroat/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 ### Set BIOS passwords

- Features such as SecureBoot can be disabled in the BIOS, so it’s important to set a BIOS password to prevent that.
+ Features such as SecureBoot can be disabled in the BIOS, so it's important to set a BIOS password to prevent that.

 ### Disable USB ports

-If the server doesn’t need to use certain hardware features, these can often be disabled in the BIOS, to further prevent physical attacks against the system.
+If the server doesn't need to use certain hardware features, these can often be disabled in the BIOS, to further prevent physical attacks against the system.

 ### Full disk encryption

-Disk encryption means that someone can’t take the disks out of the machine and access or modify the contents offline.
+Disk encryption means that someone can't take the disks out of the machine and access or modify the contents offline.
 In cloud environments and virtual machines, disk encryption also prevents a malicious actor at the hypervisor level from accessing ones virtual disks.

 ## OS Hardening